AdamKeeley/P0223/Data.md

 - full cohort diagnosed with Covid-19 who were alive on 2020-01-01
 - coded using ICD-10?

+## Study withdrawals
+- w24559_20210201.csv
+- uploaded to **P0223.dbo.study_withdrawals**

+Anonymised IDs of participants who have requested that their data should no longer be used and any others who have withdrawn previously.
+**Remove the corresponding records from further analyses.**

 ## Primary care (GP) data
 Details on the structure of the GP data can be found in Section 4.4 (page 10) of [Resource 3151](https://biobank.ndph.ox.ac.uk/showcase/showcase/docs/gp4covid19.pdf).